Cappl1/CMVRA/README.md

 This repository contains the code and resources for the Master's Thesis "Learning Robust Aligned Representations Across Multiple Visual Modalities in Human Action Recognition".
 The project introduces the Cross-Modal Video Representation Alignment (CMVRA) framework, which aligns representations from diverse visual modalities using contrastive learning techniques and builds upon video extensions of CLIP: CLIP-ViP.
 ![Project Logo](fully.png)

-The alignment phase as illustrated above builds upon RGB as the anchor.
-The RGB encoder is usuallay intalized with CLIP-VIP and remains frozen.
-The alignment then needs at least one more modality but supports up three additinal ones (IR, Depth and Sekelton) in its current form after alinment one can evalute the encoders either indviudally with a linear classifier or fuse all modalities with an attention base fusion head.
-Alternativly one could use the text encoder that comes with CLIP-ViP either with the weights downloadable below or finetuned for performing retrival.
+The alignment phase, as illustrated above, builds upon RGB as the anchor.
+The RGB encoder is usually initialized with CLIP-ViP and remains frozen.
+The alignment then requires at least one more modality but supports up to three additional ones (IR, Depth, and Skeleton) in its current form.
+After alignment, one can evaluate the encoders either individually with a linear classifier or fuse all modalities with an attention-based fusion head.
+Alternatively, one could use the text encoder that comes with CLIP-ViP, either with the weights downloadable below or fine-tuned, for performing retrieval.

 ## Table of Contents